splunk/public-o11y-docs/rum/error-aggregates.rst

 The information in most raw crash stack traces is not fully human-readable.
 To make a stack trace readable, you must provide platform-specific mapping information that translates that stack trace into human-readable form:

 * To upload mappping files at instrumentation time, see :ref:`add-dsyms` for iOS applications or :ref:`add-mapping-file` for Android applications.
-* To upload mappping files using the widget on this dashboard, select :guilabel:`Add dSYMs` for iOS applications or :guilabel:`Add a mapping file` for Android applications.
+* To upload mapping files using the widget on this dashboard, select :guilabel:`Add dSYMs` for iOS applications or :guilabel:`Add a mapping file` for Android applications.